kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/illusion.md

 ### Sentient
 Sentient gives you complete control over the actions of the illusion since it possesses a copy of your consciousness.
 Any Skill Check that the illusion would make uses your Final Skill Value.
 But, unlike Active, the illusion and you do not share Action Points or limited actions.
 Sentient illusions can be any type, but are usually Phantasms.

-## Damage from Illusions
-An important point of illusions is that they do not do real damage.
-But, a creatures mind can be tricked into